 - 24% more expensive than Madrid

 - 9% cheaper than Paris

 The cost of housing in Luxembourg is very expensive.
-If you are only planning to stay in the country for a short period, the best idea is to rent, but if you intend to stay long-term, you should consider buying property.
+If you are only planning to stay in the country for a short period of time, the best idea is to rent; if you intend to stay long-term, you should consider buying property.

 In the most expensive cities – Luxembourg City, Belair, Limpertsberg and Kirchberg – the average rent prices are around €1,400 for a one-bedroom apartment.
-For a three bedroom property, expats should expect to up to €3,500.
+For a three-bedroom dwelling, expats should expect to pay up to €3,500.

-Elsewhere in the country, particularly the south and east, house prices are slightly more affordable, starting at around €700 a month for a one-bedroomed apartment and between €1,500-€2,000 for three bedrooms.
+Elsewhere in the country, particularly the south and east, house prices are slightly more affordable, starting at around €700 a month for a one-bedroom apartment and between €1,500–€2,000 for three bedrooms.

 Luxembourg prices: Utility costs

 Utility costs in Luxembourg are also slightly more expensive than other EU countries.
 The typical monthly bill is €150–€300 for electricity, gas and water.

 Television, phone and broadband deals packages are available from the major telecommunications firms.
 Offers for all-in packages start from €28 a month and rise as high as €50 a month.